 At the start of 2015, I lined up all my ducks in a row, knowing I wanted this year to be better.
 I am a nut, I read my horoscopes, I am into astrology, I think manifesting and belief is power, and most importantly I meditate.
 These habits throughout the years have fluctuated, but I definitely have faith in them.
 2014 was an interesting year for me, I started it out working on one of the most demanding projects of my young career with Vice NEWS and finally returned to the United States permanently.
 I also, if you know me, went through a divorce.
-The magnitude of the changes in my life at first were very overwhelming.
+The magnitude of the changes in my life at first was very overwhelming.

-Divorce is the hardest decision I have ever made, I broke my heart and my ex-wife’s because I knew there was something better for the both of us.
+Divorce is the hardest decision I have ever made, I broke my heart and my ex-wife’s because I knew there was something better for both of us.
 The emotions you feel can be debilitating, it was extremely hard some days to wake up and even get out of bed, but every morning that I forced myself to function made me stronger and more confident.
-Coming back to the U.S. I had a plan, I wanted to become the person I know I am and that I am suppose to be.
+Coming back to the U.S. I had a plan, I wanted to become the person I know I am and that I am supposed to be.
 For many, the fear of losing what you have and the unknown would stop a person from turning their life totally upside down just to have to rebuild it over again, but when you feel in your heart with utmost passion and belief that your existence is valuable and there is a greater purpose, you make that decision.

 I have always believed in two things about myself, but they were not always in sync.
 First, that I am an awfully hard worker and second, I get what I want.
-I guess at times I find in myself to have a lot of audacity.
+I guess at times I find myself to have a lot of audacity.
 When it came time to apply for graduate school, I had planted the seeds years before.
 I already knew my choice, Columbia School of Journalism at Columbia University in New York City, the top school in the world for my profession.
-Years ago I had flirted with the idea visiting the campus and befriending many Columbia J-School students and alumni, but at the time the shitty rationalizing part of my brain told me I wasn’t good enough.
+Years ago I had flirted with the idea of visiting the campus and befriending many Columbia J-School students and alumni, but at the time the shitty rationalizing part of my brain told me I wasn’t good enough.
 I was convinced that my degree from Cal Poly Pomona and the work I had done was not up to par with Columbia’s standards.
-But, when shit hits the fan you dig deep and go after what you want.
+But, when the shit hits the fan you dig deep and go after what you want.

 I started the process of applying for graduate school in September.
-I decided that I would also consider UC Berkeley School of Journalism, you know just incase… I visited Berkeley’s info sessions, popped up randomly to see the staff, and really get a feel for the school, but those visits left me feeling empty.
+I decided that I would also consider UC Berkeley School of Journalism, you know just in case… I visited Berkeley’s info sessions, popped up randomly to see the staff, and really get a feel for the school, but those visits left me feeling empty.
 See I had left my heart in NYC and I knew I wanted to be at only one school, the catch was that the school just needed to want me back.
 So when November came, I did my applications for Berkeley, but the energy was not positive, very toxic actually.
-I had to many minds telling me how to write my essays, what work I should submit, and how I should really focus on going to Berkeley because of my chances of getting to Columbia seemed slim.
+I had too many minds telling me how to write my essays, what work I should submit, and how I should really focus on going to Berkeley because of my chances of getting to Columbia seemed slim.

 I wanted Columbia so bad, I didn’t have a plan B.

 Luckily, Columbia’s application due date was Dec.
-15th, just enough time for me to center myself and make the application a fluid and satisfying process.
+15th, just enough time for me to center myself and make the application fluid and satisfying process.
 I collected the work samples I was proud of, letters of recommendations from those I trusted and had seen me in my best light, and I wrote three essays, that may or may not be brilliant, but were my voice.
 I submitted the application and began manifesting my life in NYC.
 I would wake up most mornings and head to the famous Runyeon Park in Los Angeles, run till I felt sick and then meditate.
-I reminded myself everyday of all the beauty in my life and how powerful each one of us truly are.
+I reminded myself every day of all the beauty in my life and how powerful each one of us truly is.
 I would show gratefulness to the universe for giving me confidence, composure, and the audacity to want something amazing.
 I believed, like all of us should, that I deserved this.

 Relentlessly, I thought about NYC and Columbia J-School, so much that I believed I was going to be there no matter what.
 I had no choice, remember there was no plan B. See I didn’t want to attend Berkeley, but I considered it a litmus test and it also triggered many people around me saying I should start planning for the worst.
-Well I maintained my “no mind” philosophy, which I adopted from the great movie “The Last Samurai,” and didn’t listen.
+Well, I maintained my “no mind” philosophy, which I adopted from the great movie “The Last Samurai,” and didn’t listen.
 I was determined to be at Columbia, so I continued doing what had brought me this far, I believed.

 Sure enough, a few weeks later I received my admittance letter to Columbia Journalism School.
 Booyah!

 Listen, 6 years ago I was working in an industry I did not like, no college education, and my future felt bleak.
 Over the course of those 6 years, I married a beautiful woman who changed my life forever, she gave me a new way to look at the world and helped me find my passion.
 I finished college and quickly entered into a profession that is aligned with my existence.
-Our marriage didn’t workout, but I do not think of it as a failure, it was a success.
+Our marriage didn’t work out, but I do not think of it as a failure, it was a success.
 We both grew immensely personally and professionally and I believe became better individuals because of it.
 I thank her for that.